 Conclusion

-Historically, Climate Change indicators have been limited to emissions.
+Historically, Climate Change indicators have been limited to a focus on mitigation, with resulting attention centered on cemissions.
 However, the indicators that explain the complex issues of climate change are more complicated than they are presented and previously thought.
 There is a clear need for standardized resilience measures and comprehensive energy- related data to aid in a rapid and equitable shift in development and beyond to meet the challenges of a planet facing rapidly intensifying climate impacts.

 Having accurate, clear, and transparent data is essential to creating the policy interventions to protect people's livelihoods now and in the future.